 ABOUT ME

 I work at the crossroads of literature, philosophy, and the arts.
 My work explores how literature and art illuminate ways we live—how they help us think and understand the world and offer much more than fictions.
-I have been happily teaching for fifteen years.
+I have been happily teaching for twenty years.

 I am a Lecturer in the Department of English at UC Berkeley.
 I was educated in two committedly interdisciplinary programs: the UC San Diego Literature Department (B.A., 1998) and the Program in Literature at Duke University (Ph.D., 2007).
 I have served on the faculty in the English Departments at Rhode Island College, Boston University, and Florida Atlantic University.